Skip to Content

 Applying to the Program

-Students should apply to the Medical Laboratory Sciences Program at Allen College by December of their junior year.
-Contact Allen College for specific information as to prerequisite coursework and financial aid available.
+Students should apply to the Medical Laboratory Sciences Program at Allen College.
+The first review application deadline is October 1.
+The second review application deadline is February 1.
+Students will then be admitted on a monthly basis if there is still availability.
+Please contact Allen College for specific information as to prerequisite coursework and financial aid available.

 Successful program participants also possess the following personal abilities